antisage/Exercises/Learn-C-The-Hard-Way/Ex0-5/README.md

 ###Valgrind
 Valgrind is a framework that analysis tools are built on, these tools can detect various bugs that go on in the program.

-To Install: Follow the instructions on the site, patch the install if necessary (was not compatible with glibc 2.21 otherwise).
+To Install: Follow the instructions on the site, (typing in the command "install valgrind") patch the install if necessary (was not compatible with glibc 2.21 for me otherwise).